Special Transportation Studies

 Below is a listing of previously completed projects organized by funding year.

-TCRPC made $123,000 available for funding Special Transportation Studies.
-TCRPC awarded two projects in FY22:
+TCRPC made $123,000 available for funding Special Transportation Studies and awarded the following four projects:

 1. The City of Pekin Master Bicycle and Pedestrian Plan